-How to Transcribe Recorded Conversations to Notion: Zoom Recordings, Voice Memos & IC Recorders
+How to Transcribe a Recorded Conversation into Notion: Zoom Recordings, Voice Memos & IC Recorders

 transcribe recorded conversationtranscribe interview NotionNotion audio transcriptionaudio file transcriptionNotion AI meeting notes

-How to Transcribe Recorded Conversations to Notion: Zoom Recordings, Voice Memos & IC Recorders
+How to Transcribe a Recorded Conversation into Notion: Zoom Recordings, Voice Memos & IC Recorders

 "I figured I could just upload the recording to Notion AI and let it transcribe itself" — and then you found out you can't.
-The mp4 from last week's conversation is still sitting on your desktop.
-If that's you, this is the right article.
+The MP4 from last week's conversation is still sitting on your desktop, slowly aging.
+If that's where you are, this is the right article.

-There's no single answer for "how do I transcribe a recorded conversation into Notion," because the shortest path depends entirely on the source format.
-This guide walks through three concrete routes — Zoom recordings, iPhone voice memos, and IC recorder files — so you can pick one tool and start working today.
+There's no single answer to "how do I transcribe a recorded conversation into Notion," because the shortest path depends entirely on the source format.
+This guide walks through three concrete routes — Zoom recordings, iPhone voice memos, and IC recorder files — so you can pick one tool and start working today, not after another hour of comparing pricing pages.

 Three things to know before picking a tool

-Before jumping into tool comparisons, here are the three things most people get wrong when they first try to transcribe into Notion.
+Before jumping into the tool comparison, three things most people get wrong when they first try to transcribe into Notion.

 You can't just upload a file to Notion AI